ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 NuttX increase HPWORK and LPWORK stack by 256 bytes
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+HPWORK and LPWORK stack increased from 1024 to 1280, respectively 1280 to 1536

 ## Commit #665
 ### Hash